Stockholm insights

 The cross-sectoral impact of these ecosystems (spill-over effects) should not be underestimated.
 For example, the CCIs play an important role in driving innovation and creativity in other sectors.
 In addition, the social dimension of the CCIs is equally relevant and can be instrumental in driving positive change.

-These dynamic industries recognized to have a positive spillover effect on other sectors of the economy, such as technological innovation, hospitality and cultural tourism.
+These dynamic industries are recognized to have a positive spillover effect on other sectors of the economy, such as technological innovation, hospitality and cultural tourism.

 Stockholm - A creative powerhouse